Get your own free workspace

 On, joyously sing the your praises to Web - two-oh!

-Ok, I understand, how can you sing about Web 2.0, if you don't know what is it?
+Ok, how can you sing about Web 2.0, if you don't know what is it?

 Long, sophisticated. impossible to remember, but worth reading definition: "Web 2.0 is the network as platform, spanning all connected devices; Web 2.0 applications are those that make the most of the intrinsic advantages of that platform: delivering software as a continually-updated service that gets better the more people use it, consuming and remixing data from multiple sources, including individual users, while providing their own data and services in a form that allows remixing by others, creating network effects through an "architecture of participation," and going beyond the page metaphor of Web 1.0 to deliver rich user experiences." ~ Tim O'Reilly